 The cheapest time to visit Sri Lanka is from May to July.
 Sri Lanka experiences the first spell of monsoons during this time and most tourists have already left.
 This reduces ticket prices and accommodation costs due to the low demand.
 This rainy patch of the year can be used advantageously.
 Those who can admire the tea fields in the rain with a cup of coffee can do so, but those who cannot, they should come a bit later in July.
 Though it would technically be the monsoon period, the skies clear for just a few weeks in early September before the second monsoon spell starts.

-- The Bandaranaike International Airport (CMB) is the busiest international airport of Sri Lanka and is right on the outskirts of Colombo.
-The airport is only 32 kilometres from the city’s commercial district, close to the town of Negombo.
-Bandaranaike International Airport served a total of 9.8 million people in 2017.
-An expansion project of the airport is well underway and by 2020 two new 4 kilometre runways will grace the airport.
+The Bandaranaike International Airport (CMB) is the busiest international airport of Sri Lanka which serves all international flights from the UK.
+It is located on the outskirts of the capital city, Colombo.
+The airport is only 32 kilometres away from the city’s commercial district.

 A British Citizen is required to apply for a visa to visit the island country of Sri Lanka.
 The Sri Lankan government advises that all tourists from the UK should apply for a ‘Short visit to Sri Lanka’ visa from the ETA, Electronic Travel Authority through their website.
 Although you can apply for the tourist visa once you land in Sri Lanka, applying beforehand prevents delays and standing in long queues.
 The short-visit visa is valid for 30 days.